mfaeezshabbir/Registration-Form/README.md

 # Registration Form
-This repo contains html &amp; css filles
+This repo contains the code for a beautiful registration form created using HTML and CSS